aasparks/cryptopals-py-rkt/docs/readme.md

 * See if the AES implementation can be improved
 * Rewrite Racket solutions to be less imperative
   * Challenge 21

+### Completed Tasks
+* Convert Python solutions to Python3.
+* Write proper documentation for all files

 ## Challenges